MarkPearlCoZa/Blog_General/_posts/2016-08-20-The-Business-Analysts-Mindset-And-Agile.md

 Suggesting a particular approach without keeping in mind these perspectives is one dimensional.
 One such perspective to keep in mind is that of the Business Analyst.

-I recently got an opportunity to chat with my friend [Angie Doyle](https://twitter.com/doyle_angie) who shared some of her insights on the perspectives a business analyst has regarding moving the team to a physical board.
+I recently got an opportunity to chat with my friend [Angie Doyle](https://twitter.com/doyle_angie) who shared some of her insights on the perspectives a business analyst has regarding agile in general and moving a team to a physical board.

 ### Traceability